BodyMap is an ambitious virtual reality platform, enabling people to visualise embodied lived experience using 3D painting tools.

 Illustration as Insight

 Initially inspired by a clinically verified art therapy method called bodymapping, users are able to develop greater interoceptive awareness (The sense of the internal state of the body, including emotion, hunger, pain and temperature) through externalising the sense of internal bodily phenomenon, such as pain and emotional experience through illustration.
-Using 3D painting tools draw on to a avatar that scales to the participants size and dimensions, the avatar acts as a canvas and abstract representation of themselves.
+Using 3D painting tools, users can draw on avatar that scales to the participants size and dimensions.

-Following the completion of the artwork, participants have the opportunity to save their illustrations and accompanying audio description to a personal journal to track the changing nature of their experience.
+Following the completion of the artwork, participants may save their illustrations and accompanying audio description to a personal journal.
 An anonymous online archive is also available, which is made up of a series of galleries.
-Submitted illustrations are catalogued based on a tagging system, which enables users to explore and reflect on the various creations of others, and gain insight into the diversity and similarities of human experiences and how we represent them.
+Submitted illustrations are catalogued based on a tagging system, which enables users to explore and reflect on the various creations of others, and gain insight into the diversity and similarities of experience and how we represent them.

 Digital Pharmaceuticals & Pain Management